Ishmel Demontagnac: Notts County

 On 27 May 2011, Demontagnac signed a one-year contract with Notts County with an option of an extension.
 On 6 August 2011, Demontagnac made his debut coming on as a substitute in a 3–0 win over Carlisle United.
 He was sent off on 27 December in a 2–1 defeat against Sheffield United at Bramall Lane for throwing the ball in the face of Matthew Lowton.

 At the end of the season in May 2012, he was released by the club, along with 12 other players.

 Northampton Town

 After his release from Notts County, Demontagnac signed a two-year contract with Northampton Town and joined them on 1 July 2012.
 He scored his first goal for Northampton in an FA Cup tie against Bradford City on 13 November 2012.
 His first league goal came against Morecambe on 20 November 2012.
-He was sent off on 3 September 2013 in a 2–0 defeat against Milton Keynes Dons at Stadium mk for a foul on Dele Alli.
+He was sent off on 3 September 2013 in a 2–0 defeat against Milton Keynes Dons at Stadium MK for a foul on Dele Alli.
 On 31 January 2014, Demontagnac had his contract terminated.

 International career

-Demontagnac was called up into the England under-18 squad in 2005, playing in a 0–1 friendly defeat away to Turkey on 15 November.
-He went on to play for England under-19's on 5 September 2006 in a 0–0 friendly draw against the Netherlands at the Bescot Stadium, Walsall.
+Demontagnac was called up into the England under-18 squad in 2005, playing in a 1–0 friendly defeat away to Turkey on 15 November.
+He went on to play for England under-19s on 5 September 2006 in a 0–0 friendly draw against the Netherlands at the Bescot Stadium, Walsall.